-Monitoring by the humanities coordinator includes the reviewing of termly plans, regular discussions with pupils and colleagues, observations of teaching and learning, and book and display scrutiny.
+Monitoring by the humanities coordinator includes the reviewing of termly plans, regular discussions with pupils (Pupil Voice) and colleagues (both in school and from our cluster group), observations of teaching and learning, and book and display scrutiny.
 This is to ensure that our intent and the appropriate continuity and progression are being implemented and maintained.
 Judgements are made regarding impact in the subject, and feedback will be given to the Headteacher, the SLT and the Governors of the school.
 The work of the subject leader also involves supporting colleagues in their teaching, being informed about current developments in history and providing a strategic lead and direction for this subject in the school.